By Neil Merrett

 Each weapon in itself plays like a different kind of game depending on player choice, with it being possible to become a master of a certain type of transforming axe, or a jack of all trades that can also play some mean music to support other hunters.

-Monster Hunter World somehow manages to balance the equip myth like quality of dragon slaying that has long been part of collective human culture, with the appeal of working hard for a really good sandwich – a more modern sense of gratification.
+Monster Hunter World somehow manages to balance the myth-like quality of dragon slaying that has long been part of collective human culture, with the appeal of working hard for a really good sandwich – a more modern sense of gratification.

 There is also perhaps something more interesting for the series to explore going forward in our relationship with the environment, and the need to balance safety, really good food and medicine, with limited resources and stocks of creatures and plant-life.